Scott Geddes: Retirement

-During the 2012 NRL season, Geddes announced that he would retire at the end of the year as a one-club man.
+During the 2012 NRL season, Geddes announced that he would retire at the end of the year as a one-club player, and his final first-grade game was in round 16 of the 2012 NRL season (against the Brisbane Broncos at Suncorp Stadium).

+Recognition

+Geddes received many accolades from the club during his career, including the "Bob McCarthy Clubman of the Year Award" in 2009.

+He was made a Life Member of the South Sydney Football Club in 2013.

 After football

 Specializing in providing personal training and group fitness classes at Maroubra since 2009, he is currently the director and head coach at First Grade Fitness in McKeon Street, Maroubra Beach, where he provides gymnasium facilities, and conducts group and personal training as well as corporate and athletic development programmes.